Skip to main content

 5. OCR

-Evernote.
-OCR on PDFs, photos, document attachments, handwritten ink.
-Industry-leading per Evernote's own help page (May 2026), which reports indexing across attachments inside the search index.
+Evernote supports OCR on PDFs, photos, document attachments, and handwritten ink.
+Evernote's own help page (May 2026) describes attachment indexing inside the search index, which is exactly what receipt scanners and paper-archive users need.

-Evernote.
-Searches typed text, OCR'd PDFs, OCR'd image text, attachments.
-AI Search (2024) for natural-language Q&A, per the Evernote help center page (May 2026).
+Evernote searches typed text, OCR'd PDFs, OCR'd image text, and attachments.
+Evernote AI features include AI Assistant and Semantic Search, per the Evernote help center page (May 2026).

-Bear.
-Searches typed text, Markdown headers, tags.
-Fast, scoped to a clean text vault.
-Bear's search syntax supports tag filters and date ranges per the Bear FAQ.
+Bear searches typed text, Markdown headers, and tags.
+It is fast because the search surface is a clean text vault, and Bear's search syntax supports tag filters and date ranges per the Bear FAQ.

 7. Organization

-Bear.
-Hashtags inline (#research, #research/papers) create a tag tree.
-Notes can have multiple tags.
-No folders.
+Bear uses inline hashtags such as #research and #research/papers to create a tag tree.
+Notes can have multiple tags, but there are no folders.

-Verdict.
-Tie.
-Different mental models, both work well at the 5,000-note scale per user reports across both tool communities.
+This category is a tie.
+The mental models differ, but both work well at the 5,000-note scale per user reports across both tool communities.

 8. Export and Data Portability

-Bear.
-Export individual or whole library to Markdown, PDF, HTML, DOCX, RTF, JPG per the Bear pricing page (May 2026).
-Lossless Markdown round-trip.
+Bear can export individual notes or the whole library to Markdown, PDF, HTML, DOCX, RTF, and JPG per the Bear pricing page (May 2026).
+Markdown round-trip is the important part for long-term ownership.

-Evernote.
-Export to .enex (proprietary) or HTML.
-Importing back is well-supported by Bear, Obsidian, and Apple Notes; round-tripping forward is restricted, which long-form data-ownership reviewers have reported as a sticking point since the Bending Spoons era.
+Evernote exports to proprietary .enex files or HTML.
+Bear, Obsidian, and Apple Notes can import .enex, but forward round-tripping remains restricted, which data-ownership reviewers have reported as a sticking point since the Bending Spoons era.

 9. AI Features

-Evernote.
-AI Search (2024) for natural-language queries, AI Note Cleanup, AI Edit per the Evernote feature page (May 2026).
-The Ahrefs 600K-page AI-content study (86.5% of top-ranked pages use AI assistance) suggests AI inside note apps is now baseline; Evernote's archive depth is the differentiator more than the model itself.
+Evernote has built-in AI Search for natural-language queries, AI Note Cleanup, and AI Edit per the Evernote feature page (May 2026).
+The Ahrefs 600K-page AI-content study, which found that 86.5% of top-ranked pages use AI assistance, suggests AI inside note apps is now baseline.
+Evernote's archive depth matters more than the model itself.

-Verdict.
 Evernote wins for built-in AI.
-Bear wins for users who pipe Markdown to external AI tools (Atlas, Claude, ChatGPT) and want a clean source format.
+Bear is better for users who send Markdown to external AI tools such as Atlas, Claude, or ChatGPT and want a clean source format.

 10. Mobile and Sync

-Bear. iCloud sync across Mac, iPhone, iPad.
-Conflict resolution is automatic; the iPad app supports Apple Pencil scribble-to-Markdown.
+Bear syncs through iCloud across Mac, iPhone, and iPad.
+Conflict resolution is automatic, and the iPad app supports Apple Pencil scribble-to-Markdown.

-Evernote.
-OneDrive-independent native sync across all platforms.
-Offline cache available on paid tiers per evernote.com/compare-plans (May 2026).
-Microsoft Work Trend Index 2024 reported mobile-first capture as a rising habit, which Evernote handles fine on Android while Bear has no Android client at all.
+Evernote uses native sync across all platforms and does not depend on OneDrive.
+Offline cache is available on paid tiers per evernote.com/compare-plans (May 2026).
+Microsoft Work Trend Index 2024 reported mobile-first capture as a rising habit, which Evernote handles fine on Android while Bear has no Android client.

-Verdict.
-Bear wins inside the Apple ecosystem; Evernote wins the moment a non-Apple device joins the rotation.
-Sync conflicts in Bear are rare per user reports on the Bear forums; Evernote's conflict UI is more visible because the cross-platform surface area exposes more edge cases (offline edits on Android while Mac is online, and so on).
+Bear wins inside the Apple ecosystem.
+Evernote wins the moment a non-Apple device joins the rotation.
+Sync conflicts in Bear are rare per user reports on the Bear forums, while Evernote exposes more edge cases because cross-platform offline edits create a wider conflict surface.

 When to Pick Bear